data-soup/blog/_posts/2019-03-29-stiffness-new-perspecive-generalization.md

 ---
-title: "Paper Summary.
-Stiffness: A New Perspective on Generalization in Neural Networks"
+title: "Paper Summary: Stiffness, A New Perspective on Generalization in Neural Networks"
 date: 2019-03-29T00:00:55+03:00
 draft: False
 layout: post